I want to be wiser than my enemy.

-I want to be wiser than my enemies, in particular my biggest enemy, the enemy of my soul.
-The older I become the more aware I am of evil and an enemy that is out to destroy people (1 Peter 5:8: “like a lion, looking for someone to devour.”).
+I want to be wiser than my enemies, in particular my one biggest enemy, the enemy of my soul.
+The older I become, the more aware I am of evil, evil activity and an enemy that is out to destroy people (1 Peter 5:8: “like a lion, looking for someone to devour.”).
 I have also come to know that he is crafty and I am not necessarily able to recognise his tactics.

 Your commands make me wiser than my enemies, for they are ever with me.
 I have more insight than my teachers, for I meditate on your statutes.
 I have more understanding than my elders, for I obey your precepts.

 Knowledge has value, insight is good, but how to apply knowledge and insight to our lives in a life changing way: THAT is wisdom.
 Have a look around you, intelligent and educated people are not necessarily wise, and one merely has to look at the outcome of their lives to realize that knowledge does not guarantee wise decisions for life.
-Lord make me wise.

 It is wisdom that “is supreme: therefore get wisdom.
 Though it cost you all you have, get understanding.”
 (Prov4:7-9)

 God gives some level of wisdom as a gift, but if you want more wisdom, you have to resolve to get it no matter what, or how difficult the path to wisdom becomes.
 This is not a once off acquisition; it is a day- to-day process of seeking wisdom in the word of God.
-Lord make me wise.

 Why is wisdom so valuable?
 This is because “she is more profitable than silver and yields better returns than gold.”
 She offers “long life in her right hand” and “her left hand has riches and honor.”
 She guides on paths for life that are “pleasant” and “peaceful.”
 She offers a good life to “those who embrace her” and blesses those who “lay hold of her.”
 (Prov 3:13-18) In Psalm 119:101 the psalmist says that the Word has “kept my feet from every evil path.”
 Who would not want that for their lives?
 Lord make me wise.

 The word of God is the source of wisdom (1 Cor 2:13), seeking that wisdom as first priority for your life, it is the most important choice you can make.
 We see the value of choosing wisdom in Solomon’s life and like Solomon we can simply ask for wisdom.
 We do not have to wait for wisdom to come to us, we simply ask for it.
-Lord make me wise.
 James 1:5

 If any of you lacks wisdom, he should ask God, who gives generously to all without finding fault, and it will be given to him.